unik-name/did-method-spec/did-uns/UNS DID Specification.md

 ## Abstract ##

-ADD dedicated blockchain

 As the world is turning increasingly more digital, there is a growing need for globally unique identifiers.
 Decentralized Identifiers (DIDs) offer an alternative to traditional solutions relying on central entities to issue and manage such identifiers.
 DIDs take advantage of decentralized verifiable data registry such as blockchains to enable the decentralization of these processes and give users control over their own online identities.

 This document defines the `uns` DID method in compliance with the W3C's [DID Specification](https://w3c.github.io/did-core/).
+These DIDs identify the holders of **uns.network** accounts using their blockchain address. **uns.network** is a blockchain dedicated to the management of Non Fungible Tokens (NFT).

-It describes how uns-specific DID are generated as well as how to manage the corresponding DIDs and resolve them to DID Documents.
+This document describes how uns-specific DID are generated as well as how to manage the corresponding DIDs and resolve them to DID Documents.

 This DID method has been registered in the [DID Specification Registries](https://w3c.github.io/did-spec-registries/#did-methods).